Abhinav-Prajapati/BTS7960/README.md

 ## Usage
-Then create an instance of the BTS7960 with two pins constructor With L-pwm and R-pwm hard wired to Vcc pin
+Then create an instance of the BTS7960 with two pins constructor With L-Enable and R-Enable hard wired to Vcc pin
 ```
 BTS7960 motor1(L_PWM, R_PWM);
 ```